mydefence/mdif/src/android_demo/README.md

  *                                                                             *
  * Program/file : README.md                                                    *
  *                                                                             *
- * Description  : Top level readme file with general information and links     *
+ * Description  : readme file with information on how to install tools and     *
- *              :                                                              *
+ *              : build the Android demo application.                          *
  *                                                                             *
  * Copyright 2023 MyDefence A/S.                                               *
  *                                                                             *